Operation Unokat: Initial actions

 ONUC contingents reported that local European civilians were aiding the Katangese as snipers and that mercenaries were attacking their positions from ambulances, schools, and hospitals so as to exploit ONUC efforts to counter them for propaganda purposes.
 Smith reported to the UN that International Committee of the Red Cross delegate Georges Olivet "confirmed" to him that "Katanga military and mercenaries are making use of the Red Cross symbol to protect their military operations against the United Nations."
 One group of snipers took up positions in houses adjacent to the American Seventh-day Adventist mission to fire upon the ONUC headquarters.
 After one afternoon of intense fire from these snipers, Urquhart asked the United States consul to evacuate the Adventist mission so ONUC could counterattack.
 Once the missionaries evacuated, the snipers withdrew.
 The Katangese authorities exaggerated the scale of the fighting and the number of casualties, highlighting damage inflicted to schools, churches, and hospitals.
 Most foreign journalists were staying in the centre of town, which was occupied by the Katangese, thus the former were able to easily disseminate their version of events.
 The Katanga Information Services also established a bureau in the foyer of the largest hotel in the city.
 Newspapers around the world carried stories of UN-inflicted atrocities and destruction, evoking letters and editorials of protest in right-wing media.
 A full-page advertisement was run in The New York Times announcing the creation of an "American Committee for Aid to Katanga Freedom Fighters".
 The UN's own media organs generally proved unable to counter these stories with their own information.

-On 7 December Tshombe, having been rejected a visa to Brazil after fighting broke out, returned to Élisabethville.
-Katangese mortars bombarded the Irish camp and a patrol sent out to locate their position but was unsuccessful.
+On 7 December Tshombe, having been denied a visa to Brazil after fighting broke out, returned to Élisabethville.
+Katangese mortars bombarded the Irish camp and a patrol was sent out to locate their position but was unsuccessful in finding them.
 The Katangese then launched a direct attack on the camp but were repelled.
 Indian mortar teams at the Swedish camp responded by bombarding Camp Massart, a large gendarmerie base.
 A company of gendarmes attacked an Indian Dogra platoon at the Jadotville road juncture with an armoured bulldozer, hoping to achieve surprise in the poor visibility.
 The bulldozer was destroyed by a recoilless rifle and the gendarmes were driven off with heavy casualties by mortars.
 That day United States Globemasters flew 400 Ethiopian and Irish troops into Élisabethville.
 Three of them were damaged by anti-aircraft fire while landing, as the Canberras attempted to cover them by attacking Katangese positions near the airport.
-In response, Tshombe declared that the United States was "murdering Katanga."
+In response, Tshombe declared that the United States was "murdering Katanga".
 By 8 December ONUC had achieved air superiority over Katanga.
 That day Irish troops cleared several homes of snipers near their camp, though a mortar strike killed one peacekeeper and wounded five others.